codinghare5/astro-static-site/src/pages/posts/doesnt-get-it-blog.md

 layout: ../../layouts/BlogPost.astro
 title: Autistic Employees - Why don't they get it?
 tag: movie
-date: 2021-05-17
+date: Apr 13, 2021, 2:17 PM
 image: /social.jpg
 author: Jen Blacow
 authorImage: /jen.jpg
-description: Which Treats of the Character and Pursuits of the Famous Gentleman Don Quixote of La Mancha
+description: Autistic people can be extremely valuable employees.
+However, due to lack of understanding on both sides, autism at work can cause disruption.
+This blog post provides examples of disruption due to autism in the workplace and some simple solutions.
 ---
 **Thumbnail image:** DoesNotGetIt